keithalewis/math/set.md

 The _set difference_ ${A\setminus B}$ of $A$ and $B$ is the set of elements of $A$ that do not belong to $B$.

-As George Boole pointed out this can be used to reduce logic to algebra, thereby providing the foundation of computer science.
+As George Boole pointed out, this can be used to reduce logic to algebra, thereby providing the foundation of computer science.
 Given a set $\Omega$ containing all sets under consideration we can think of a set $A$ as a function